Evaluation of bilingual Training Opportunities in Schools (ETOS)

 The ETOS project aims to increase our knowledge of bilingual education, which is instructed partly in Norwegian and partly in English.
 ETOS will consider student motivation, learning outcomes, and perceived relevance across individual subjects.
 ETOS also evaluates whether bilingual instruction in religion, science, mathematics, social studies, English, Norwegian and foreign languages are performed to a satisfactory standard.
 The evaluation considers both language and content aspects of the instruction.

 When evaluating language aspects of the bilingual training, we shall examine the English and Norwegian language use across the aforementioned subjects.
-We also examine language use in foreign language subjects, focusing on German and Urdu.
+We also examine language use in foreign language subjects (German and Urdu).
 In addition, we investigate multilingualism amongst students and teachers.
 When evaluating content aspects of bilingual instruction, we examine how students' language resources are activated in subjects such as religion, mathematics, science and social studies.

 In 2017, the Directorate for Education and Training decided that any school wishing to offer bilingual training opportunities must request a deviation from the Education Act § 1-5.
 Bilingual education is known in Norway and internationally by different names, including Content and Language Integrated Learning (CLIL), International Baccalaureate (IB), International Bilingual Classes (IBC), International Programme (IP), and Bilingual and Immersion Education (BIE).

 The participating schools have offered lower secondary students bilingual training opportunities for the past five to ten years.
-The schools have applied for and been approved to conduct trials for the 2019–2020 school year.
+The schools have applied for and been approved to conduct trials for 2019–2022.
 The project's objective is to evaluate:

 - if students have developed a high level of competence in English